Obi Melifonwu: Oakland Raiders

 The Oakland Raiders selected Melifonwu in the second round (56th overall) of the 2017 NFL draft.
 He was placed on injured reserve on September 5, 2017, with eligibility to return in 2017.
-He was activated from injured reserve to the active roster on November 4, 2017.
-He was placed back on injured reserve on December 15, 2017, after having hip surgery.
+Melifonwu was activated from injured reserve to the active roster on November 4.
+He was placed back on injured reserve on December 15, after having hip surgery.

 On August 23, 2018, Melifonwu was waived/injured by the Raiders.
 He was placed on injured reserve the next day after clearing waivers.
-He was released on October 23, 2018.
+Melifonwu was released by Oakland on October 23.

 New England Patriots

 On November 5, 2018, Melifonwu signed a two-year contract with the New England Patriots.
 Melifonwu appeared in two games for the Patriots, recording three tackles.
 Melifonwu and the Patriots eventually reached Super Bowl LIII where they beat the Los Angeles Rams 13–3.

 On September 9, 2019, Melifonwu was waived by the Patriots and re-signed to the practice squad.
 He signed a reserve/future contract with the Patriots on January 6, 2020.

-On April 27, 2020, Melifonwu was released by the Patriots.
+On April 27, Melifonwu was released by the Patriots.

 San Francisco 49ers

-On January 4, 2021, Melifonwu signed a reserve/future contract with the 49ers.
-He was waived on April 29, 2021.
+On January 4, 2021, Melifonwu signed a reserve/future contract with the San Francisco 49ers.
+He was waived by San Francisco on April 29.

 Philadelphia Eagles

-On July 29, 2021, the Eagles signed Melifonwu.
-He was waived/injured on August 9, 2021, and placed on injured reserve.
-He was released on September 14, 2021.
+On July 29, 2021, the Philadelphia Eagles signed Melifonwu.
+He was waived/injured on August 9, and placed on injured reserve.
+Melifonwu was released by the Eagles on September 14.

 Tampa Bay Bandits

 Melifonwu was drafted by the Tampa Bay Bandits of the United States Football League (USFL) in the 18th round of the 2022 USFL draft.
 He was transferred to the team's inactive roster on May 6, 2022, with a thigh injury.
-He was moved back to the active roster on May 11.
+Melifonwu was moved back to the active roster on May 11.

 St. Louis BattleHawks

 On February 4, 2023, Melifonwu was signed by the St. Louis BattleHawks of the XFL.
-He was released on February 9, 2023.
+He was released by the BattleHawks on February 9.